agile-ventures/TaaS/README.md

 For client side instructions please see [Subscribing to events from the client - Option 3 or 4](#i-am-using-option-3-or-4).

-### Option #4 - Using our public endpoints (Work-in-Progress) - ETA End of September 2019
+### Option #4 - Using the endpoint from [TezosLive.io](https://tezoslive.io)
-We will soon publish an update, that will allow everyone to provision a free API endpoint.
-There is no need to setup or host anything.
+Sign in using your GitHub account on [TezosLive.io](https://tezoslive.io) and request your endpoint.
+There is no need to setup or host anything on the server side.

-Github account will be needed and API will be limited to
+API is currently limited to
 - 20 000 messages per account per day (1 message is counted for each 64kB in case message has more than 64kB)
 - 20 concurrent connection per account